Top Political Stories of 2019: #1 – Kristi Noem sworn in as Governor

 Kristi is about priorities, and when she wants things to happen, they happen.
 She’s also is setting her own path as Governor and has proved that anyone thinking of putting her in the corner does so at their peril.

-When the legislature decided it was going to cut more than the Governor was proposing in the state’s budget, as well as other actions that garnered the attention of the second floor.
-They quickly found out that this was not the chief executive to try that with as Governor Noem clearly and concisely told them how it was going to be.
-This is a departure from the style of her last two predecessors in the Governor’s office; Governor Noem is not a pushover, and is not afraid to dress down other elected officials when she believes they have it coming.
+When the legislature decided it was going to cut more than the Governor was proposing in the state’s budget, as well as other actions that garnered the attention of the second floor, they quickly found out that this was not the chief executive to try that with as Governor Noem clearly and concisely told them how it was going to be.
+This is a departure from the style of her last two predecessors in the Governor’s office.
+Governor Noem is not a pushover, and is not afraid to dress down other elected officials when she believes they have it coming.

 2019 has seen Noem move forward many of the planks in her platform of governance.
 She’s moved forward programs on pheasant habitat and hunting, supporting campus free speech, pipeline legislation, constitutional carry, expanding broadband, meth education, and drawing a line in the sand on illegal drugs.